AustinMadert/real_estate_opportunity_lih/Project_Walkthrough.md

 from the same IP address.
 You can find free proxy servers via a simple google search and impliment them as I have done in the <a href='src/scraping/trulia/middlewares.py'>middlewares utilities</a> located in the src folder in this repo.
 There also you will find the 'RotateUserAgentMiddleware' class that I used to change the header on the get requests dynamically.
-If you are new to scrapy, these middlewares and other settings on the spider get controlled by the <a href='src/scraping/trulia/settings.py'>settings file</a>, so I recommend parusing the src folder to familiarize yourself with the structure of a scrapy project, or you can read the <a href='https://docs.scrapy.org/en/latest/index.html'>documentation on their site.</a>
+If you are new to scrapy, these middlewares and other settings on the spider get controlled by the <a href='src/scraping/trulia/settings.py'>settings file</a>, so I recommend parusing the <a href='src/scraping/trulia'>scraping folder</a> to familiarize yourself with the structure of a scrapy project, or you can read the <a href='https://docs.scrapy.org/en/latest/index.html'>documentation on their site.</a>

 ### Selenium